British Prime Minister Johnson to face no-confidence vote

 “Tonight is a chance to end months of speculation and allow the government to draw a line and move on, delivering on the people’s priorities,” it said.

+Johnson’s supporters think he will win the backing of more than 180 lawmakers and defeat the challenge.
+But he could still emerge severely weakened.
+The last prime minister to survive a no-confidence vote was Theresa May in 2018.
+She never regained her authority and resigned within months, sparking a leadership contest that was won by Johnson.

+His selection in July 2019 capped a rollercoaster journey to the top.
+He had held major offices, including London mayor and U.K. foreign secretary, but also spent periods on the political sidelines after self-inflicted gaffes.
+He kept bouncing back, showing an uncommon ability to shrug off scandal and connect with voters that, for many Conservatives, overshadowed doubts about his ethics or judgment.

-Late last month an investigator’s report on “partygate” slammed a culture of rule-breaking inside the prime minister’s Downing Street office.
+But qualms have been growing, and came to a head after an investigator’s report late last month that slammed a culture of rule-breaking inside the prime minister’s Downing Street office in a scandal known as “partygate.”

 Civil service investigator Sue Gray described alcohol-fueled bashes held by Downing Street staff members at a time when pandemic restrictions prevented U.K. residents from socializing or even visiting dying relatives.